 There is a new local environmental movement afoot in Cranston called “Save Cranston’s Open Space.”
 I spoke with one of the leaders of the organization, Rachel McNally, today.
 She and at least 100 other families in the Oak Hill section of Cranston are strongly opposed to any commercial development of the land which is currently owned by Mulligan’s Island.
 This property is under consideration by developer Churchill and Banks and they are proposing a large commercial development.
 Details of the development and what is at stake are here at the “Save Cranston’s Open Space” website.

 Rachel McNally explained that while a presentation from Churchill and Banks to the city’s planning commission was withdrawn, they remain concerned that other commercial development proposals will be considered.
 She is quoted in this Projo article:

 Anyone who has known me for more than a few years knows why this issue is particularly important to me.
 Three years ago, my family agreed to sell a parcel of 55 acres to open space in Tolland, Connecticut.
-Pictured above is my husband and older daughter walking on the land.
 This land, the Stoppleworth Conservation Area, runs alongside and behind the 85 acre Campbell Peaceful Valley, adding an additional 55 acres to the open space.

 Campbell Peaceful Valley is a wonderful place to go hiking.
 The property is also important geologically, as described by Anthony Philpotts of the University of Connecticut’s geology department, who is delivering a lecture above on the peak of Campbell Peaceful Valley, which abuts the land which my family added to the open space.